Finite strain

 Pore fluid pressure stabilization

 For stabilizing equal order elements, we follow the approach of [TZ06], which is based on the method of [BPitkaranta84].
-The stabilization term acts like an opposing pore fluid pressure flux in the weak formulation of the balance of mass of the mixture, such that
+The stabilization term acts like an opposing pore fluid pressure flux in the weak formulation of the balance of mass of the mixture (e.g., assuming exponential model for barotropic pore fluid, but extensible to any pore fluid constitutive model), such that

 \[ \begin{aligned} r_{p_\rf}(\bm u, p_\rf) &\coloneqq \int_{\Omega_0} q \cdot \left( \frac{\phi^\rf}{\bulk_\rf}\dot{p}_\rf + \nabla_x\cdot \dot{\bm{u}} - \frac{\varkappa}{\bulk_\rf}\nabla_x p_\rf \cdot \nabla_x p_\rf \right) J \, dV \\ &+\int_{\Omega_0} \nabla_x q \cdot \left(\varkappa \nabla_x p_\rf + {\color{red}\alpha^\text{stab}\nabla_x\dot{p}_\rf}\right)\, J dV + \int_{\partial \Omega}{ q \, \bar{s}} \, da = 0, \quad \forall q\in \mathcal{Q}, \\ \end{aligned} \]